anialisiecka/ALIBI/README.md

 ```
 bash /path/to/alibi/bin/alibi.sh -i <input_file>
 ```
-The final linearized graph is written to a GFA file with the same name as the input file, but with.
+The final linearized graph is written to a GFA file with the same name as the input file, but with "\_sorted" suffix before the file extension.

 ## Founding
 This software is developed with support of [OPUS 11 scientific project of National Science Centre: Incorporating genomic variation information into DNA sequencing data analysis.](https://www.mimuw.edu.pl/~dojer/rmg/)